-The LifeEar costs $349.99 including shipping.
+The LifeEar is in the upper price bracket for a hearing amplifier.
 It is not the cheapest hearing amplifier on the market, but it is a high quality product with very good reviews, which is why we recommend it as our top amplifier.

 What happens if it breaks?

 The other thing to bear in mind is that it comes with a full six-month warranty and there is plenty on information on the manufactures website if you get stuck.